Abdullah527382/reciPieces/README.md

 ### Task

-In this iteration, you are expected to:
+In this iteration, we are expected to:

 1. Create tests for all of the functions in the agreed upon interface.